Artists' Biographies

 Instagram -@lilyandgingercrafts

-Jackie Watts NEW ARTIST THIS YEAR
+Jackie Watts

 After retiring from teaching, I have done a variety of post-foundation stage art courses at York College of Art that included an H.N.C course, a vocational art course, and printmaking.
 I am a member of the Redbrick Artists and Walton Group of Artists.
 I feel my paintings are a reflection of my inner self, interests, life experiences and beliefs.
 Acrylics, oils, collage, and use of printmaking materials are used to represent my impressions of nature throughout the seasons, my love of gardening, music and walks in different landscapes, such as the Lake District and local historical battlefields.